 PCR and Antigen testing in France:

-There are a range of restrictions in place throughout the country and you are advised to follow the guidance of national and local authorities.
-The French Government has published a phased re-opening plan, where restrictions will be gradually lifted on 3rd May, 19th May, 9th June and 30th June.
-Inter-regional travel is now permitted.
+You are advised to follow the guidance of national and local authorities.
 Masks are required in all enclosed places and in crowded outdoor locations.
 Failure to comply with restrictions will result in a fine of €135 and of €1500 for a repeat offence.

 Full information on restrictions is available on the French Government's website.
 You are also advised to check your local prefecture's website for specific information for your area.

 Q: Can I come to the Embassy for an appointment?